sto3psl/budu/docs/README.md

 ### Performance Analysis

-This visualises the work the browser has to do for 1s of the above animation with forced synchronous layout calls and `budu`.
+The screenshots visualise the work the browser has to do, to animate the example above.
 Screenshots taken with Chrome Devtools.

 #### Default browser behaviour (forced synchronous layout)
 ![Performance graph with default browser behaviour](./assets/default.png)